Abhinav-Kosta/ACC45DAYSOFCODE-2023/README.md

 Day35B: Code for finding number of days Chef can eat his favourite food.
 Day36B: Code for finding whose turn to serve in a game is.
 Day37B: Code for finding suitable method of ordering food.
+Day38B: Code for finding minutes of movie that Chef will watch.